-- Preventing the illegal dumping of chemicals, illegal fishing or hunting of marine life and otherwise enforce marine environmental protection laws.
+- Preventing the illegal dumping of chemicals, illegal fishing or hunting of marine life and otherwise enforcing marine environmental protection laws.

-- Searching for and rescuing anyone who needs help in a marine environment, including storm-wracked boats and ships, refugees and illegal immigrants trying to float to the United States, and anyone else involved in an accident at sea.
+- Searching for and rescuing anyone who needs help in a marine environment, including storm-wracked boats and ships, refugees and immigrants trying to float to the United States, and anyone else involved in an accident at sea.
 The Coast Guard conducts 42 search and rescue cases and saves 12 lives on an average day.

 - Enforcing maritime laws, train civilians and commercial shipping crews in maritime safety, and ensure the speed, safety and reliability of transportation in United States coastal waters.